MelkoCollective/CDL_2020/Project_2_VQE_Molecules/Business_Application.md

 ## Step 2: Explain or provide examples of the types of real-world problems this solution can solve
- (Maybe we may still need to add one or two sentence explaining potential benefits under each bullet)
+ (Maybe we may still need to add one or two sentences explaining potential benefits under each bullet)
 -	Energy sector through generating energy from breaking molecular bonds
 -	Agricultural sector through fertilizers
 -	Material Simulation (electronic structure to find advanced materials)
 -	Battery Optimization
--	Finance and Portfolio Management to maximize profit/wealth and minimize risk (link: https://arxiv.org/pdf/1907.04769.pdf )
+-	Finance and Portfolio Management to maximize profit/wealth and minimize risk [[BCG, 2019]] (https://arxiv.org/pdf/1907.04769.pdf )

 ## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved